Different Opportunities for Sales Careers in the Hospitality Industry

-When most people think of a career in sales, they don't consider the hospitality industry as an industry to pursue success in.
+When most people think of a career in sales, they don't consider the hospitality industry as an option.
 Most think of hospitality careers consist of restaurant managers, front desk workers, housekeepers, and managers.
-The truth is, however, that hotels and resorts are driven by sales professionals.
-Without whom, their beds would be empty, their lobby's barren, their restaurants dark and their conference rooms silent.
+The truth is, however, that hotels and resorts are driven by sales professionals helping sell rooms, fill the lobbies and keeping the restaurants humming.

 B2B Sales Professionals Wanted

 For the most part, the sales professionals employed in the hospitality industry are focused on B2B sales.
 Their days are spent visiting local businesses to champion how their hotel/resort has the resources and team needed for them to host a team meeting, or a customer invited event.
 These sales professionals need to understand their competition and know how to sell their establishment's services too often very exact needs of their prospects and customers.